 - General Objective: Determine source areas of water and water quality variables in a small oak-woodland-rangeland catchment in the dry summer subtropical climate.

-- The location is the Sierra Foothills Research Center.
-TO check the weather, try looking it up for Smartsville, CA, which is the nearest town.
+- The location is the UC Sierra Foothills Research & Extension Center.
+The elevation is no higher than 1050 ft above sea level.
+To check the weather, try looking it up for Smartsville, CA, which is the nearest town.

 - Meet in the lobby of Veihmeyer Hall at 8:00 am sharp.
 We will not be back until 6 pm